Brand Photo Session with FSC Architects

 For the majority of my work, I shoot tethered to a large monitor (when in studio) or a laptop (when on location.)
 This allows both myself and the clients to see their shots in live time so that I can coach them into best poses and expressions.
 This also ensures that the photos are technically proficient and that the client knows what they are getting.

-Are you ready to update your team’s commercial photography?
+Are you ready to update your team’s brand photography?
 Book your next power team session with my team and I and let us help you put your company’s best face forward.